 Don’t miss Petri’s interview (whilst driving!) with Kate Remington on the Music Respawn podcast.

-You can buy the Control (Original Soundtrack) deluxe double vinyl from the Laced Records store: https://www.lacedrecords.com
+Check the availability of the Control (Original Soundtrack) deluxe double vinyl from the Laced Records store: www.lacedrecords.com

-Stream and buy the Control soundtrack on Spotify, Apple Music, and digital services now: https://smarturl.it/Control-OS
+Stream and buy the Control soundtrack on Spotify, Apple Music, and digital services now: smarturl.it/Control-OS